Trauma Counseling: Mental Health & Trauma Therapy

 Has deep distress changed your outlook on life?

 For many, it can be a challenge to accept that they need help from others when trying to get on track and find their way after traumatic events.
-It can be humbling to accept that letting someone else can help you begin to feel healthy and happy again.
-Trauma can happen to anyone at any time, causing many individuals to develop post-traumatic stress disorder (PTSD).
+It can be humbling to accept letting someone else help you begin to feel healthy and happy again.
+A traumatic experience can happen to anyone at any time, causing many individuals to develop post-traumatic stress disorder (PTSD).

 Seventy percent of adults in the United States have experienced some kind of traumatic event in their life.
-Sixty percent of men and 50% of women experience at least one trauma in their lives.
+Sixty percent of men and 50% of women have experienced trauma at least once in their lives.
 Of those people, as many as 20% of them will develop post-traumatic stress disorder.
 Ongoing stress associated with traumatic memories or trauma can have long-term negative impacts if left unaddressed.

 What is trauma?

 Trauma can be anything that happens in your life that has a lasting impact and causes deep distress.
-Trauma could result from prolonged exposure to psychological trauma such as neglect or more physical trauma like an assault or car accident.
+Trauma could result from prolonged exposure to psychological trauma such as neglect or more physical trauma like an assault, sexual abuse, or a car accident.
 It could be childhood trauma that you do not even consciously remember.
-You could also experience trauma from witnessing a serious or frightening scene, such as the mistreatment of someone else, that trauma memory can affect you for weeks, months, or years to come.
+You could also experience trauma from witnessing a serious or frightening scene, such as the mistreatment of someone else; that trauma memory can affect you for weeks, months, or years to come.

 Trauma and traumatic events can vary